 Trish Groves from the British Medical Journal gave her perspective on how registration of clinical studies came about in 2005.
 More recently BMJ co-founded the AllTrials campaign with the simple message ‘all trials registered, all results reported’.

 Trish emphasized the ethical rationale for registering a trial.
 She also pointed out that if it wasn’t for the fact that the ‘big’ journals in medicine had got behind this idea and required mandatory registration, there wouldn’t have been a spike in uptake by researchers.
-Although there may be reasons why retrospective trial registration is now sometimes justifiable too (BioMed Central’s policy is here).
+Although there may be reasons why retrospective trial registration is now sometimes justifiable too (Read BioMed Central’s trial registration policy).

 Registration is one way to combat publication bias, but is it enough?

 We also heard about ways in which journals can drive innovation and help reduce publication bias.
 Chris Chambers (Cardiff University) talked about a recent initiative from Cortex called Registered Reports where the methods and proposed analyses of a study protocol are pre-registered and reviewed prior to research being conducted.

-However, this appears inspired from BioMed Central, who have been pioneering this approach since 2001.
+However, this appears inspired by BioMed Central, who have been pioneering this approach since 2001.
 The beauty of such initiatives is that protocols can ultimately become the first element in a sequence of ‘threaded’ electronic publications, connecting all digitally-published content relating to the evidence about a particular trial.
 BioMed Central has been at the forefront of publishers putting this ‘linked data’ approach into practice.

 Susanna-Assunta Sansone (Oxford e-Research Centre) talked about the need to motivate researchers to publish data.
 Her personal opinion was that a ‘carrot and stick’ approach is needed.
 She described the approach taken by Scientific Data in publishing articles called ‘Data Descriptors’ which as the name suggests are only about data.